ryul1206/easy-dynamixel-helper/tutorial/torque.en.md

 # Control with ID

 In the previous tutorial, we created `my_preset.json` for one motor.
 Now we are going to change the torque of this motor.
+Create a new Python file named `torque.py`.

 > Make sure the motor power is on before executing the code below.